MehdiAbbanaBennani/Self-Driving-Car-Nanodegree/Traffic-Sign-Classifier/README.md

 The model was able to correctly guess 3 of the 5 traffic signs, which corresponds to an accuracy of 60%.
 On the other hand, the accuracy over the test set was 0.95, we expected a prediction accuracy of 0.8 or 1.
 But since the sample of new images is very small, it is a very noisy estimate.

-The contrast of the sign "Turn left" is very similar to "Turn left", which could misslead the classifier.
+The contrast of the sign "Turn left" is very similar to "Stop", which could have missled the classifier.

 ####3.
 Top 5 softmax probabilities

-For the first image, the model is sure that this is a No entry sign (probability of 0.6), and the image does contain a No entry sign.
+For the first image, the model is sure that this is a No entry sign (probability of 1), and the image does contain a No entry sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|